Basic Configuration

 radar.snitcher.com

-if not provided.features
+if not provided.Feature Flags

 object allows you to enable or disable specific automatic tracking capabilities.